+Accessing

+mode

-Starts with registration of the LOAD MODE command and ends when tMRD has been met.
+tMRD has been met.
 After tMRD is met, the DDR2 SDRAM will be in the all banks idle state.

-Precharge all: Starts with registration of a PRECHARGE ALL command and ends when tRP is met.
+Precharge Starts with registration of a PRECHARGE ALL command and ends when all: tRP is met.
 After tRP is met, all banks will be in the idle state.

-- 6. All states and sequences not shown are illegal or reserved. - 7.
-Not bank-specific; requires that all banks are idle and bursts are not in progress. - 8.
-READs or WRITEs listed in the Command/Action column include READs or WRITEs with auto precharge enabled and READs or WRITEs with auto precharge disabled. - 9.
-May or may not be bank-specific; if multiple banks are to be precharged, each must be in a valid state for precharging. - 10.
-A WRITE command may be applied after the completion of the READ burst.
+6. All states and sequences not shown are illegal or reserved.

+7. Not bank-specific; requires that all banks are idle and bursts are not in progress.

+8. READs or WRITEs listed in the Command/Action column include READs or WRITEs with auto precharge enabled and READs or WRITEs with auto precharge disabled.

+9. May or may not be bank-specific; if multiple banks are to be precharged, each must be in a valid state for precharging.

+10. A WRITE command may be applied after the completion of the READ burst.

-Truth Table - Current State Bank n - Command to Bank m Table 38:
+Table 39: Truth Table - Current State Bank n - Command to Bank m